BarclayII/AIMv6/doc/labs/mips64-loongson3a/prereq.markdown

   are simply put inside argument registers `a0` to `a3` (`a0` to `a7` in
   64-bit) in that order.
-2. When the number of arguments is more than 4 (8 in 64-bit), the caller allocates from the stack an equal number of 8-bit *argument slots*.
+2. When the number of arguments is more than 4 (8 in 64-bit), the caller allocates from the stack an equal number of 4-bit (8-bit in 64-bit) *argument slots*.
 The first 4 (8 in 64-bit) slots from the lowest address are reserved, and the slots thereafter contain the fifth (ninth in 64-bit) and more arguments respectively.
 The first 4 (8 in 64-bit) arguments are still placed in `a0` to `a3` (`a0` to `a7` in 64-bit).

+Things become complicated when passing 64-bit arguments in registers in 32-bit ABI.
+Usually each of these arguments is unpacked into 2 32-bit values, with high-order bits at higher argument register in little-endian (lower one if big-endian).
+If the first argument does not occupy two registers, it is sign-extended to fit into two registers.

 ###### Passing structures